Arkellys/eslint-config-arklint/README.md

 ```shell
 yarn add eslint-config-arklint -D
 ```
 ESLint and all the plugins used in the config are dependencies, so no need to install them.
-I'm aware that ESLint is supposed to be in the `peerDependencies`, but since I'm maintaining my own package I would rather to have everything in one place for when I update the versions.
+I'm aware that ESLint is supposed to be in the `peerDependencies`, but since I'm maintaining my own package, I'd rather have everything in one place for when I update the versions.

 ## Usage